Have you ever been somewhere, absolutely loved it, even considered maybe moving there one day, then returned a few years later and thought: meh.

 Housed in an up-cycled cargo container on the Victoria wharves, Red Fish, Blue Fish serves an array of fresh seafood but the only thing on the menu I was looking at was the Halibut and chips.
 Halibut is my favorite fish and I eat it every chance that I get which isn’t often these days, living in Australia and all.

 The line was long and slow-moving, even at 2.30pm on a week day.
 It was worth the wait luckily and I was treated to perfectly cooked fish and delicious chips and coleslaw.

-Walking around the circus that is the Inner Harbour made me feel a bit claustrophobic.
-I am not a lover of big crowds and that is exactly what the Inner Harbour was housing: a massive swarm of tourists.
+Walking around the circus that is the Inner Harbor made me feel a bit claustrophobic.
+I am not a lover of big crowds and that is exactly what the Inner Harbor was housing: a massive swarm of tourists.

 At the British Columbia Parliament Buildings I decided to take the free tour.
 It was mildly interesting and a way to pass the time.
 I’m not that interested in politics but I did learn a few interesting facts about the founding of British Columbia.

 Walking around the harbour from Parliament I made my way to Fisherman’s Wharf, a float home community with a handful of restaurants.
 It was at Fisherman’s Wharf that I first felt the desire to live in a float home after visiting a friend that was renting a room on one.
 I subsequently rented a two bedroom float home on the Thames in London a year later.